 Employees are encouraged to weigh the value of cost savings against financial needs if they or a member of their household were to experience a major auto-related injury.

-Note: This article has been updated from its original version to clarify how U-M retirees are affected.
+Note: This article has been updated from its original version to clarify how U-M retirees are affected, and to clarify available coverage levels.